devflowinc/trieve-helm/charts/trieve/README.md

 It is recommend that these are installed as seperate releases if you plan on doing this in a prodcution environment.

-(It is much harder to migrate the databases if they are in a helm release)
+(It is harder to migrate the databases if they are in a helm release)

 - `qdrant` via officially supported subchart
 - `postgres` (custom subchart using cnpg operator)